 Based on discussions with the FDA, we intend to develop MitoGel through the FDA's 505(b)(2) regulatory pathway.
-We submitted an IND for MitoGel in November 2016 and, if accepted, plan to commence a single pivotal Phase 3 clinical trial in the first guarter of 2017.
+We submitted an IND for MitoGel in November 2016, which was accepted by the FDA in December 2016.
+We plan to commence a single pivotal Phase 3 clinical trial for MitoGel in the first quarter of 2017.

-- () Pending IND acceptance by the FDA - () Only if clinical trial is successfully completed
+Only if clinical trial is successfully completed